wetlander

 A blanket of brambles on a forest floor grow randomly like stray arteries in this abstraction.
 The intuitive feeling here is on-going life form and tenacity found in mud, seed and bloom.
 Plants are infinitely in continuum despite the human footprint.

-photosynthesis | SOLD
+floret | SOLD

-madrona | SOLD
+balancing act | SOLD

-acrylic on wood with metal rim
+acrylic on wood with old green level

 hop sing